Branrir/check_backupninja/README.md

 # Nagios QNAP-NAS check

-Nagios Check for QNAP-NAS used to monitor temperature, disk health and RAID status.
+Nagios Check for Backupninja.
+This check monitors logs for errors.

 ## For Python requirements run: